haribharadwaj/protocols/Records.md

 will need to be in the IRB we use.

 ** Please read the IRB narrative text and consent forms carefully.
-Referesh often.
+Refresh often.
 If you see anything that is odd or could be changed, we can discuss and/or amend as needed.
 They are available on Slack, Z drive (Synology), and Google Drive.**

 Currently, the "main" IRB allows:
+- Posting **approved** flyers to recruit
+	- Adults with normal hearing
+	- Adults with hearing complaints (e.g., difficulties in background noise, sensorineural hearing loss, tinnitus, hyperacusis)
+	- Adult musicians
+	- Adults in a specified age range
+	- Adults who are regularly exposed to loud sounds
-- Playing sounds
+- Playing sounds to subjects via headphones, earphones or bone vibrators
+- Pressuring subjects' ears (e.g., for tympanometry)
-- Tasks with verbal, button, or keyboard responses
+- Having subjects do tasks with verbal, button, or keyboard responses
-- Acoustic measurements
-- EEG measurements
+- Making acoustic measurements on subjects (e.g., OAEs, MEMRs)
+- Electrophysiological measurements caps and external electrodes (EEG, EOG, EKG, etc.)
 - Any combination of the above
 - Approved surveys/questionnaires

-### Mandatory training requirements
+## Mandatory training requirements

 All personnel who will work on a study need to be added to the IRB explicitly.
 To be added to the IRB, you should have training associated with human subjects research.